Koi pond: Biological filter

-For natural Eco System ponds, beneficial bacteria must be put into the pond to assist in the natural balance of the bond.
-When this is accomplished, and the pond is a sustainable ecosystem pond, try not to changed out the water to often because you could be upsetting the natural balance of the pond.
+For natural Eco System ponds, beneficial bacteria must be put into the pond to assist in the natural balance of the pond.
+When this is accomplished, and the pond is a sustainable ecosystem pond, try not to change out the water too often because you could be upsetting the natural balance of the pond.
 When the pond becomes balanced, it will sustain itself.

 Ultraviolet light

 An ultraviolet light is used to make algae flocculate (form into clumps), so that they can be removed by mechanical filtration.
 The UV sterilizer will also kill free-floating bacteria in the pond water.
 And in some cases, the UV light can kill some types of pathogens in the water that can infect the fish and possibly kill them.

 Water and air pumps

 Water pumps move water through the filter system and back to the pond in a recirculating manner.
 The important thing to understand about pumps is that they be sized to the pond and the filter system.
 When the total back pressure in the system is considered, a pump should be circulating the total volume of water at least once per hour for proper water quality.
 An air pump can be used to increase dissolved oxygen.
 In a heavily stocked koi pond, an air pump is a necessity.
-Along with the water pumps, there must be jets placed in areas where there is little to no water flow to keep stagnant water from forming and possibly assisting in preventing mosquito larva from breeding.
+Along with the water pumps, there must be jets placed in areas where there is little to no water flow.
+Jets may keep stagnant water from forming and possibly assist in preventing mosquito larva from breeding.